Jarred Kelenic Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 20th in the league.

-- The Rangers' 3.62 team ERA ranks third among all league pitching staffs.
+- The Rangers have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

-- The Rangers give up the third-fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to give up 52 home runs (0.9 per game), the second-fewest in the league.

-- Heaney gets the start for the Rangers, his 11th of the season.
-He is 4-3 with a 3.76 ERA and 55 strikeouts in 55 2/3 innings pitched.
+- Eovaldi gets the start for the Rangers, his 12th of the season.
+He is 7-2 with a 2.42 ERA and 70 strikeouts in 74 1/3 innings pitched.

-- In his last appearance on Saturday against the Baltimore Orioles, the lefty went seven innings, allowing one earned run while surrendering four hits.
+- The right-hander last appeared on Monday against the Detroit Tigers, when he went five scoreless innings while giving up four hits.

-- The 31-year-old has an ERA of 3.76, with 9 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.